How Is Alcohol Removed From Drinks? The Methods Explained

 Packed column distillation takes this further.
 The liquid passes through columns filled with packing material that creates enormous surface area, making the separation more efficient.
 Some systems capture aroma compounds separately and blend them back into the dealcoholised base, recovering much of what would otherwise be lost.

-The result: Can achieve very low ABV (below 0.02%).
-Works well for wine and spirits.
-Some flavour loss is inevitable, but premium producers manage it well.
+Used for: beer, cider, wine and spirits base material.
+Can achieve very low ABV (below 0.02%).
 The removed alcohol is high quality and can be sold separately.

 Spinning Cone Column (SCC)